PayPal Hosting: Compare Hosting

 Are there any drawbacks to using PayPal?

-What are some alternatives to PayPal for receiving payments?
+What alternatives are there to PayPal for receiving payments?

 Some popular alternatives to PayPal for payment processors and merchant bank accounts include Stripe, Amazon Payments, 2Checkout, and E-Junkie.